mariosgit/HeadPhoneAmp/README.md

     Mhm wanted to use the internal DAC for NuTube bias...
 * Test I2S slave (with DSP)
 * Test internal DAC for NuTube

-#### Power Block Design

-* Use Adafruit PowerThing ?
-    * Use a TPS61093 ?
-Higher output voltage ?
-For NuTube ?
-* How to get the teensy integrated, would need to patch into VUSB -> PowerBlock -> 5V back to the Teensy ?
-    * Cut trace in the back, solder some wire to VUSB ?
-Or use pogopins ?
-Not nice.
-* Noise ???

 #### BT Audio